AbyxBelgium/TypeScriptRestMapper/README.md

 # TypeScriptRestMapper
-The TypeScriptRestMapper package provides an easy-to-use and efficient way to automatically construct a service, which is capabel of performing REST CRUD-operations.
+The TypeScript REST Mapper package provides an easy-to-use and efficient way to automatically construct a service, which is capabel of performing REST CRUD-operations.
 No need to manually perform HTTP-requests, receive results, perform error handling and parse JSON into true TypeScript-objects.
 You only need to instanciate a new Service, with the correct type of object and you can start consuming REST API's immediatly.

 Features:
  * Automatically perform HTTP REST requests